All WITD XML elements reference

 WITD element, which must have only one

 WORKITEMTYPE element defined.
-The name of each WIT must be unique in a team project, and each type name must be no more than 128 Unicode characters long.
+The name of each WIT must be unique in a project, and each type name must be no more than 128 Unicode characters long.

 To customize or create a WIT definition, you modify the type definition XML file.
-WITs are scoped to a team project within a project collection.
+WITs are scoped to a project within a project collection.

 WITD syntax structure